kristian-lange-tw/JATOS_docs_v3/pages/JATOS-on-Digital-Ocean.md

    ```

    ![Droplet's User Data](images/Screenshot-DigitalOcean-createDroplet-userData.png)

+   The _User Data_ should look similar to this screenshot here

 1. Optional one can an SSH key under _Add your SSH keys_.
 If you don't know what this is or don't want to, just ignore this - you will still be able to access the server.

 1. Finally click the _Create_ button

 1. Try out your JATOS: Now the server is being created which can take a couple seconds.
 You should get an email from DigitalOcean with your server's (aka Droplet) name, IP address, username and password.
-Copy the IP to your browser and if everything went well you will see a JATOS login screen.
+Copy the IP to your browser and if everything went well, you will see a JATOS login screen.

-1. Although not necessary you can access your server via SSH `ssh root@xx.xx.xx.xx` (exchange xx.xx.xx.xx with your IP).
-The first time it will ask you to change your password.
+1. Although usually not necessary, you can access your server via _SSH_: `ssh root@xx.xx.xx.xx` (exchange _xx.xx.xx.xx_ with your IP from the email).
+Use the password from the email.
+The first time you will be asked to change your password.

 **Voila, you have your own JATOS server.**